 Green Manure Seeds from Sow Seeds Ltd

-Field Beans are an overwintering green manure and is generally winter hardy.
-It germinates well in colder weather from September-November.
+Field Beans are an overwintering green manure and are generally winter hardy.
+They germinates well in colder weather from September-November.
 Field Beans are particularly good on heavy soils and their deep roots are not only able to penetrate & break up the soil but fix nitrogen too.
 Its foliage will...

-Field Beans are an overwintering green manure and is generally winter hardy.
-It germinates well in colder weather from September-November.
+Field Beans are an overwintering green manure and are generally winter hardy.
+They germinates well in colder weather from September-November.

 Field Beans are particularly good on heavy soils and their deep roots are not only able to penetrate & break up the soil but fix nitrogen too.
 Its foliage will add some organic matter to the soil but to help suppress weeds further it is often sown with grazing rye.

 Field beans are part of the legume family, therefore, sow after summer legumes to overwinter in a crop rotation plan.
 Follow with Brassicas and they will benefit from as nitrogen helps to promote the green leafy growth that we eat e.g cabbages/kale.

 Either cut down and dig in during spring or cut down, allow to re-grow and then dig in.
 Best to dig in before flowering and 3-4 weeks before area required for new seasons planting.

 Not just for use as green manure...Field Beans are the same species as Broad Beans (Vicia faba) but they are a different variety producing smaller beans, the beans are about 1/2 the size of a normal broad bean They are more vigorous and reliable than broad beans and show better cold tolerance, so can be grown as a winter or spring crop.
 The plants are full size, bearing huge numbers of pods with 3 or 4 seed packed closely together.
 The overall effect is usually a higher yield of beans from the same size plot.